 Reduce Top-Down Thinking

-Traditional companies work in a strict top-down approach with all direction coming from the top.
+Traditional companies work in a strict top-down approach with all directions coming from the top.

 Ideally, the upper levels of the hierarchy exist to manage the strategic direction of the organization and to provide the resources that employees need to be successful in a constant feedback loop.